Movies & TV

 Kino-Eye (d.
 Dziga Vertov, 1924)

-Although formalism can become tedious experiments in the materialism of a medium, quite abstracted from the narrative capacities of that medium, Vertov manages to blend narrative and ludic qualities of the film medium in Kino-Eye.
+Although formalism can become tedious experiments in the materialism of a medium and quite abstracted from the narrative capacities of that medium, Vertov manages to blend narrative and ludic qualities of the film medium in Kino-Eye.
 The self-reflexive symbol of the human eye juxtaposed with a camera lens reveals the shift from modernism to post-modernism as humans would begin integrating their lives with digital technology.

 Andre Bazin with his cat